NDari/gocrunch/mat/README.md

     import "github.com/NDari/numgo/mat"

 Package mat implements a "mat" object, which behaves like a 2-dimensional array or list in other programming languages.
-Under the hood, the mat object is a flat slice, which provides for optimal performance in Go, while the methods and constructors provide for a higher level of performance and abstraction when compared to the "2D" slices of go (slices of slices).
+Under the hood, the Mat is a flat slice, which provides for optimal performance in Go, while the methods and constructors provide for a higher level of performance and abstraction when compared to the "2D" slices of go (slices of slices).